engrosamaali91/mybotshop/README.md

 ```
 ros2 launch carter_navigation carter_navigation.launch.py
 ```

+I was not able to see the map after launching the carter_navigation launch file becuase i did not save the occupancy map with the generated occupancy map name in isaac.
 You should be able to give the goal position to carter through rviz
 ![Carter in action](carter_navigation_box.gif)